 - Achieving a new benchmark ROI

-If you’re hosting a formal event, then it stands to reason that a high school gymnasium isn’t probably going to cut it for your venue.
-Fortunately, there are no shortages of high-end venues, especially in major U.S. metropolises — whether you’re going for a historical vibe or a modern flair.
-Some of these places also overlook notable landmarks that you could tie into your theme (but we’ll get to theme selection a bit later!)
+If you’re hosting a formal event, a high school gymnasium isn’t probably going to cut it for your venue.
+Fortunately, there’s no shortage of high-end venues, especially in major U.S. metropolises — whether you’re going for a historical vibe or a modern flair.

-You also need to decide between a blank canvas venue or a venue already built to suit your favored style.
-The former is more or less a bare or “theme-ready” facility that can be freely decorated by your event team or the venue’s staff.
+You also need to decide between a “blank canvas” venue or a venue already built to suit your style and event.
+The former a bare (and “theme-ready”) facility that you can freely decorate to suit the gala.

 New York’s Madison Square Garden, for example, is a top venue that can be considered a contemporary blank canvas facility.
 By contrast, The Red Rocks Amphitheatre in Denver is an open-air venue designed specifically for music concerts or music-themed events.

 A gala is not complete without some form of entertainment.
-If you’re holding a formal event, a rave dance probably won’t be a good fit, though it’s not out of the question.
-More fitting, however, would be something along the lines of a string or orchestra band.
+If you’re holding a formal event, a rave dance probably won’t be a good fit.
+More fitting, however, would be something along the lines of a string orchestra.

 DJs are appropriate, too, if it’s a better fit for your theme or audience.
 There’s a misconception that DJs only perform for more informal events, but this is absolutely not the case.
 DJs are versatile and can play an array of classical beats fitting for black-tie events or electric/funk/hip-hop music for a more groovy crowd.

-You can also serve light refreshments during the reception if your event spans a few hours — and you’re looking to make sure guests have enough fuel to dance the night away.
+You can also serve light refreshments during the reception if your event spans a few hours — and if you’re looking to make sure guests have enough fuel to dance the night away.
 Typical finger foods like pigs in a blanket and mini cheese bites, all served by a formally dressed server carrying the appetizers in a silver tray, are a fun pairing that guests will love at late-night.

-As for the drinks, setting aside a martini bar, make-your-own margarita station, or another twist on traditional bar service will leave a lasting impression on your imbibing guests Have a mixologist on-hand who can create customized cocktails on the spot.
+As for the drinks, setting aside a martini bar, make-your-own margarita station, or another twist on traditional bar service will leave a lasting impression.
+Or, hire a mixologist who can create customized cocktails on the spot.